Best Places to Retire in Portugal

 Immigrating to Portugal: A very brief overview

-portugal-retirementWhat to expect when you retire in Portugal: A brief overview
+portugal-retirementWhat to expect when retiring in Portugal

-By the time you are ready to retire, you’re probably looking for a slower pace of life, and a chance to sit back, relax and get stuck in with your personal hobbies.
-Portugal is certainly a great place to realize these dreams.
-The Portuguese culture in essence is about taking a slower pace in life and finding more time for personal life and time spent with family.
+The Portuguese culture, in essence, is about taking a slower pace in life and finding more time for personal life and time spent with family.
 The local’s attitude is normally friendly and welcoming to foreigners and retirees.
-Many of the Portuguese residents are usually very helpful and will try to speak to you in English, if they can.
+Many of the Portuguese residents are usually very helpful and will try to speak to you in English if they can.

-In 2017, there were a recorded half million documented migrants living in Portugal, so you won’t be the first person to have had the idea to relocate here.
-Portugal lends itself well to retirees from across the globe for a number of reasons.
 One of the big selling points of Portugal is the beautiful, warm weather year-round.
-There is a delectable slowness to life in Portugal and an appreciation for the simple things in life.
-Like standing at the counter of a local bar to have a 60-cent espresso and custard tart in the morning.
+There is a delectable slowness to life in Portugal and an appreciation for the simple things in life, like standing at the counter of a local bar to have a 60-cent espresso and custard tart in the morning.
 That just doesn’t exist anywhere else anymore!

 Where is the best place to retire in Portugal?